jenkins-x/jx-docs/content/en/v3/develop/reference/jx/gitops/git/setup/_index.md

 ### Details

 The `jx gitops git setup` command ensures that we can authenticate with configured Git server by configuring the local credentials file in the home directory.
-This command tries to ensure following things:
+This command tries to ensure the following things:

 - The user can be authenticated with Git provider (for example Github)
 - An email is associated with each automated commit message